Legislature(2021 - 2022)GRUENBERG 120

 double the period of involuntary confinement prior to judicial

-action and recommended that it be changed to allow for earlier
+action, and he recommended that it be changed to allow for

-judicial representation.
-He stated that a stated goal of the
+earlier judicial representation.
+A stated goal of the bill was

-bill was to achieve recovery and he questioned whether patients
+to achieve recovery and he questioned whether patients [as

-[as stakeholders] had provided any feedback and that recovery
+stakeholders] had provided any feedback and that recovery could

 improvement in health.
 He stated that forced medication may